ntudlcv/DLCV-Fall-2023-HW1/README.md

     pip3 install -r requirements.txt

 Note that using packages with different versions will very likely lead to compatibility issues, so make sure that you install the correct version if one is specified above.
 E-mail or ask the TAs first if you want to import other packages.

+If your model checkpoints are larger than GitHub’s maximum capacity (50 MB), you could download and preprocess (e.g. unzip, tar zxf, etc.) them in `hw1_download_ckpt.sh`.
+* TAs will run `bash hw1_download_ckpt.sh` prior to any inference if the download script exists

 # Q&A
 If you have any problems related to HW1, you may